aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/station-location.md

 *“The engineer's first problem in any design situation is to discover what the problem really is.”*
 	-	Anonymous

 Intersection and station design should minimize the added travel time of the all the customers.
 The station location in relation to the intersection will affect BRT system flow and speed  and the right-of-way needed for the BRT system.
-Pedestrian travel times, which seems to be the more obvious reason for determining station location are far less relevant than it seems at first.
+Pedestrian travel times, which seems to be the more obvious reason for determining station location are far less relevant than it appears at first.

 Because conditions vary from intersection to intersection, it is generally advisable to find an optimal solution for each intersection rather than to presume a single solution will always be optimal.
 The greater amount of information the planning team has available regarding demand, the easier it will be to evaluate alternatives, finding an optimal solution under the existing restrictions.

 ### Station location possibilities